 - Before leaving home to join military, convent, seminary, before marriage.

 - On the return of an absent member of family.

 - On days of great family joys and in times of sorrow, sickness and death.

-(Taken from “Jesus King of Love” by Father Mateo Crawley-Boevey, SS.CC.)
+(Taken from “Jesus King of Love” by Father Mateo Crawley-Boevey, SS.CC., with additions by editor)